herf/specwork/README.md

 ## Specwork
-#### Michael Herf, 2022
+#### Michael Herf, 2022-2025

-This repo has some small "spectral" tools including [CIE-recommended Sprague upsampling](https://github.com/herf/specwork/blob/master/sprague.js) for work with spectral irradiance data.
-This is one of the resamplers used in our f.luxometer project.
-It is based on the code from Westland but fixes a couple epsilon bugs (so that edge cases are handled properly).

-It was mostly developed to process spectra from Travis Longcore's dataset here: https://github.com/tlongcore/econightlight, which you should probably fetch in parallel to this repo.
+#### Update: comparing electric lighting spectra to moonlight
+We are adding here the ability to reproduce the results of a recent paper that considers moonlight as a reference nighttime illuminant (with Travis Longcore) to simulate impacts of electric lighting on wildlife.
+So the [econightlight](herf/specwork/tree/master/econightlight) folder is now included as a demo dataset here, and the Makefile will let you run some tests on it.

-If you have the econightlight data, you can convert provided spectra to 1nm using the Sprague resampler:
+To use the econightlight data, you should have a modern Node.js, and you can convert provided spectra to 1nm using the Sprague resampler:
 > make res

 You can run some test routines simply with any modern Node.js and a simple Makefile, as:
 > make

+#### Spectral tools and good resamplers

+This repo was originally created to provide general-purpose "spectral" tools including [CIE-recommended Sprague upsampling](https://github.com/herf/specwork/blob/master/sprague.js) for work with spectral irradiance data, since often spectral data is at many resolutions and it needs to be resampled to be used with action spectra and for other purposes.
+Here we provide code to do "good" 1nm upsampling, based on one of the resamplers used in our f.luxometer project.
+It is based on the code from Westland but fixes a couple epsilon bugs (so that edge cases are handled properly).